 - Mobile Hotspot

-- Unlimited text from the United States to over 200 countries
+- Unlimited texts from the United States to over 200 countries

-However, the 10GB plan includes an unlimited talk to both Mexico and Canada.
-However, for $10 per month more, you can add 1,000 minutes of talk to Mexico and Canada onto the 5GB plan.
-If you plan to call internationally more often than most, you might find better prices and perks with a dedicated international cell phone plan.
+If you plan to call internationally more often than most, you might find better prices and perks with any of these dedicated international cell phone plans.

-If you believe the plans end there, you're wrong.
-You can also purchase a data device plan.
+You can also purchase a data device plan, otherwise known as a data-only, a mobile hotspot, or tablet plan.
 Data ranges from 500MB, which is only good for one week, to 10GB, which is good for a total of 60 days.
 However, these plans are considerably expensive for what you're receiving.
+For more information, you can compare tablet plans among all four major wireless providers here.

 Verizon Prepaid Phones

-First thing's first: discussing the available Verizon Wireless prepaid phones.
+First thing's first: discussing the available Verizon Wireless prepay cell phones.
 These phones are no-contract cell phones that you can purchase directly from the Verizon Wireless online store.

-There are several different types of Verizon prepaid smartphones.
-You can filter through these phones by the following:
+There are several different types of Verizon prepaid smartphones and basic prepay cell phones.
+You can filter through these prepay phones by the following:

 - Special Offers